Our positioning: The air’s getting thinner

-Gold and real estate remain attractive
+Gold and real estate continue to impress

 Performance of asset classes